looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 8. Click `Save and continue` on the `Edit app registration - Scopes` page.
 9. If you selected the `External User type` you will need to enter Test users on the`Edit app registration - Test users` page.
 Click `Save and Continue`.
 10. Click the `Credentials` link in the sidebar.
-11. Click the `Create Credentials` button and select `OAUTH client ID`.
+11. Click the `Create Credentials` button and select `OAuth client ID`.
 12. Select `Application Type` of `Web Application`.
 13. Enter a `Name` for your application.
 14. Add the base url of the Looker instance that will host your extension as an `Authorized JavaScript Origin`.
 Example `https://myinstance.looker.com`.
-15. Add the base url of the Looker instance that will host your extension appended with `/extensions/oauth2_redirect` as an `Authorized redirect URI`.
-Example `https://myinstance.looker.com/extensions/oauth2_redirect`.
+15. Add the base url of the Looker instance that will host your extension appended with `/extensions/oauth_redirect` as an `Authorized redirect URI`.
+Example `https://myinstance.looker.com/extensions/oauth_redirect`.
 16. Click `Create`.
 This will display the `Client Id` and `Client Secret`.
 Copy the client id.
 17. Create a `.env` file in the root of your project.
-Create an entry like this: `GOOGLE_CLIENT_ID=Application OAUTH2 client ID` from the previous step. **Important: Do not add the `.env` file to source control.**
+Create an entry like this: `GOOGLE_CLIENT_ID=Application OAuth client ID` from the previous step. **Important: Do not add the `.env` file to source control.**
 18. Click `Library` in the sidebar which will bring up the `Welcome to the API Library Page`.
 19. Enter `Sheets` in the search filed.
 This displays a link to the `Google Sheets API`.
 Click the link.
 20. Click `Enable` which brings you to the Google Sheets API setup.

-At this point you should be able use OAUTH2 to login Google and use the Google Sheets API in the Extension.
+At this point you should be able use OAuth to login Google and use the Google Sheets API in the Extension.

 Should you need to make further updates:

 1. Bring up the `Project dashboard` (select from the `Google Console` navigation bar).
 2. In the `Getting started` section of the dashboard (first column, last entry), click `Explore and enable APIs`.
 3. Click `Credentials` in the sidebar to get the `client id`.
-4. Edit the OAUTH2 2.0 Client ID to add or change the `Authorized JavaScript Origin` or `Authorized redirect URI` settings.
+4. Edit the OAuth 2.0 Client ID to add or change the `Authorized JavaScript Origin` or `Authorized redirect URI` settings.
 5. Click `OAuth consent screen` to add test users.

 Further information on creating a Google console project can be found [here](https://developers.google.com/workspace/guides/create-project).

 Information on using the sheets API can be found [here](https://developers.google.com/sheets/api/quickstart/js).

-Please read the section **Logging in using Google OAUTH** for further information on the OAUTH login process.
+Please read the section **Logging in using Google OAuth** for further information on the OAuth login process.

 ## Getting Started for Development